Taco de Camarón a la Diabla

 The taco de birria is a stew you can hold: meat steeped in dried-chile adobo, simmered until it shreds, folded into a warm tortilla with a cup of consomé to dunk.

-Slow-cooked goat in a guajillo and ancho adobo, shredded into corn tortillas with a cup of chile broth on the side.
-The Cocula, Jalisco, original.
+Slow-cooked goat in a guajillo-and-ancho adobo, shredded into corn tortillas with a cup of chile broth alongside.
+The Cocula, Jalisco, original that the beef version descends from.

 Lamb or beef wrapped in maguey leaves and pit-steamed underground until it falls apart, folded into warm corn with onion, cilantro, lime, and a cup of the drippings as consomé.